SimpleSoftwareIO/simple-sms/README.md

 #### attachImage

 The `attachImage` method will add an image to the message.
-This will also convert the message to a MSM because SMS does not support image attachments.
+This will also convert the message to a MMS because SMS does not support image attachments.

 	SMS::send('simple-sms::welcome', $data, function() {
 		$sms->attachImage('/path/to/image.jpg');